Timothy Kubal, Associate ProfessorOffice Location: Social Sciences Building Room 224

 Ph.D. in Sociology, 2001.
 Southern Illinois University.
 I taught at the University of Nebraska, Lincoln for two years before coming to Fresno State in 2002.

 My hobbies include bicycling, downhill skiing, and cooking.

 Areas of Specialty

 I currently teach courses such as social movements, social change, gender, race, and critical thinking about society.
-I have published on the topic of "diversity and learning outcomes," and I am currently analyzing variations in learning outcomes in traditional and online classes.
-I am also developing content for the introduction to sociology market.
+I have published on the topic of "diversity and learning outcomes," and I am analyzing variations in learning outcomes in traditional and online classes.
+I am also developing content for the textbook market.

-My main research areas are social movements and culture.
+My main research area is social movements.
 My 2008 book, Cultural Movements and Collective Memory: Christopher Columbus and the Rewriting of the National Origin Myth examines the patriotic, religious, ethnic, and anti-colonial movements that have successfully mobilized to shape public commemoration of Columbus Day.